- July 21, 2025

 Frequently Asked Questions

-Luto is a action game with horror, drama and thriller themes.
+Luto is a simulation game with horror, drama, mystery and thriller themes.
+Common tags for Luto include first-person, 3D, realistic, indie, psychological and others.

 Luto is available on Xbox Series X|S, PC, PlayStation 5, Windows and others.